WhiteNeo/lastposter-avatar-mybb18x-series/readme.md

 Steps to follow:

-    1.- Download this new 2.8.8 version for MyBB 1.8.8 and lesser versions of mybb (You have to deactivate old version of plugin before upload new files and then upload and activate to make it works fine).
+    1.- Download this new 2.9.2 developers version for MyBB 1.8.8 and lesser versions of mybb (You have to deactivate old version of plugin before upload new files and then upload and activate to make it works fine).
     2.- Enable plugin.
-    3.- Go to styles and templates and verify avatarep.css exists and got content.
+    3.- Go to styles and templates and create avatarep.css stylesheet.
     4.- Make changes on style and templates to set visual customization.
     5.- Config adjustments of plugin opts.
     6.- Edit annother things like modal or contents.
     7.- Enjoy !!!

-KNOWN ISSUES:
+1.- We have to go to styles and templtes, go to select your style and on styles go to create new.

-1.- We don't have avatarep.css, then go to styles and create a new stylesheet called avatarep.css, inside this go to advanced mode and paste this content.
+Set avatarep.css as name, select global, and select write my own code.
+(Copy and paste this content)

 ```CSS
 // Avatars Menu //